-- 1. The meeting was called to order at 10:00 a.m. by Co-Chair Dan Zignego, in conformance with the Wisconsin Open Meeting Law. - 2.
+- 1. The meeting was called to order at 10:05 a.m. by Co-Chair Steve Brietlow in conformance with the Wisconsin open meeting laws. - 2.
 A roll call was conducted.
-A sign-in sheet was circulated.
-A quorum was present. - 3.
+A quorum was present.
+A sign-in sheet was circulated. - 3.
 The committee reviewed the current roster.
+Bill Rozga and Dave Jones retired; they will be replaced by nominees of Associated Builders & Contractors.
+Joseph N. Brenner, Jr. will be replaced by a nominee of MCA.
+Keith Schedler needs to be listed and will renew; he is a nominee of PHCC.